Rabsongee/Demo-repo/README.md

 # Demo-repo
 Learning GitHub!
-Hello there, this is my first time learning about GitHub.
+Hello there, this is my first time learning about git and GitHub.